kevin-fang/high-throughput-febio/INSTALL.md

 # Installation and Initialization

 To start a HTCondor network, you need two things: 1) a central manager, and 2) execution machines.
-The central manager
+Jobs are submitted to the central manager, and the central manager distributes jobs to the execution machines.
+The central manager should be a computer with very high uptime.

-## Adding a machine to an existing network (creating a central manager is at the end)
+## Adding a machine to an existing network
 - First, create a `condor_config.local` file in this directory, to the following specification (take a look at [sample_condor_config.local](sample_condor_config.local) for an example):
 ```
-CONDOR_HOST = <central manager ip address - e.g. 192.168.0.101>
+CONDOR_HOST = <central manager's ip address - e.g. 192.168.0.101>
 ALLOW_WRITE = <network of ip addresses - e.g. 192.168.0.*.
 Can also just be *>
 ALLOW_NEGOTIATOR = $(CONDOR_HOST)
 ALLOW_NEGOTIATOR_SCHEDD = $(ALLOW_NEGOTIATOR)